renerocksai/docker-flutter/README.md

 ready to use inclusive an emulator device (Pixel with Android 9).
 With a shell alias you won't recognize a difference between the image and a local installation.
 If you are using VSCode you can also use this image as your devcontainer.

+## Github Container Registry

+A GitHub action is in place that builds and pushes the `stable` container to ghcr.

 ## Start the container

 See `./start-docker.sh`.
 It's a Linux example startup script to run your container with starting an emulator in mind.

 From within the container, I recommend starting a `tmux` session, so you can split nvim and a shell.

+Also, please run `flutter pub get` in your app directory every time you (re-) start the container - as flutter's cache dirs will be reset.
+Might be improved in the future

 Run `flutter-android-emulator.sh` to start an emulator (on Linux).
 After that, just `flutter run` from your flutter project directory.